 However, it’s worth bearing in mind that these three policies are just the legal bare minimum.
 The most productive and supportive company cultures are built on a range of different policies that set the tone for your company or startup and help your team members understand how it does its work.

-By far the best way of achieving this is through a company handbook (or employee handbook).
+By far the best way of achieving this is through writing an employee handbook (also called a company handbook) .
 A good company handbook encapsulates who you are as a company and how you operate.
 It’s no use copy and pasting your employee handbook from the internet, though – this document needs to be crafted to fit the way your company works and the company culture you want to build there.

-If you’d like to learn more about how to create the right company handbook to fit your small business, you can take a look at our free guide by clicking here.
+If you’d like to learn more about how to create the right company handbook to fit your small business, you can take a look at our free guide.

 All the same – if you're not a Human Resources specialist, then creating your own company handbook can be a challenging task.
 It's not something that a business owner should be taking on themselves unless they are prepared to devote some real time and effort to learning the ins and outs of the topic – there are too many potential pitfalls, both from the point of view of employment law and a company culture perspective.